oleg-agapov/data-engineering-book/book/2-beginner-path/2-1-databases/databases.md

 <img src="img/fig-001.png" alt="From facts to data and information"/>

 We have a lot of facts and logs around us.
 But they are useless if we don't gather them.
-So, we need to somehow capture them, apply some structure and save them.
+So, we need to somehow capture them, apply structure and save.
 Let's call **structured persisted facts** a _data_.

-Furthermore, let's call the place where we store our data a **database** (or DB for short).
+Furthermore, let's call a place where we store our data a **database** (or DB for short).
 For any database we have a list of requirements:
 - we should be able to save new data to DB
 - to read saved data back
 - delete and change saved data
-- analyze saved data
+- analyze/process saved data

 To help us with such requirements each database has a **DataBase Management System** (or DBMS).
 This is a system which "runs" the database and gives us tools to work with it.

-Now, having full control of our data we can transform it into **information**.
-Such information can be translated into some **knowledge** and subsequently into **value** for the company (though gaining insights and increasing company's profit).
+Now, having full control over our data we can transform it into **information**.
+Such information can be translated into **knowledge** and subsequently into **value** for the company (though gaining insights and increasing company's profit).

 ## Types of databases